Please Note! BPN is now a 501(c)(3) non-profit and has moved to a new website: BerkeleyParentsNetwork.org

 If you are

-responding to an Advice question, please respond with advice rather than a review
+responding to an Advice question, please respond with personal advice

-- first-hand experience only (no self-promotions or colleague/friend referrals)
+- Reviews must describe first-hand experience only (no self-promotions or colleague/friend referrals)

-The Advice newsletter does not accept promotional messages about your own
+The Advice newsletter does not accept posts that promote one's own

-business or services, or those of your friends, relatives, or colleagues.
+business or services, or those of friends, relatives, or colleagues.

 This means that you may not recommend yourself when replying to an advice

-question, including statements such as "If you'd like to talk further, please call me"
+consultation, making statements such as "If you'd like to talk further, please call me,"

 This policy also applies to the advice sections of the Parents of Teens